laminlabs/lamin-blog/docs/1000genomes.md

 ## Queries

 We will be using the popular query engines Polars,[^polars] DuckDB[^duckdb], and PyArrow[^pyarrow], all of which handle datasets that don't fit into memory by streaming them directly from storage.
+It is worth noting that a new generation of readers can also efficiently query raw `.vcf` files directly.[^biodatageeks] However, they lack the advantages of cloud nativeness and a much broader big data ecosystem, and hence we'll not study them in this post.

 ### Simple filter